-Several vintage radios use soldered tags on the circuit board to physically set the security code, rather than the code memorised in a 'chip'.
-Others use a series of diodes.
-Known as hard-wired or 'hard-coded' models, in many cases these codes cannot be recovered but can be DIY reset, and allow the original radio to be retained and working when restoring a classic car.
+Several vintage radios use soldered tags or diodes on the circuit board to set the security code, rather than have the code in a 'chip'.
+Known as hard-wired or 'hard-coded' models, in most cases these codes need to be reset.

 Thank you a lot for swift reply and, what's more important, the right answer.
 The radio works again.
 Jiri - Alpine CM5905, BMW E24 635Csi

 Bit of a challenge with a wood burner and exacto knife, and my bumbling soldering skills, but got it done and the radio works perfectly.
-Thanks very much for your help.
 John - 1995 BMW 540i, Alpine CM5903L

 Kevin, that worked like a champ!
 Thanks again!
-Mike Wagner - Blaupunkt Boston SQR49
+Mike Wagner - Boston SQR49

-Kevin, tried to fix the radio today... and it totally worked!
+Tried to fix the radio today... it totally worked!
 This is awesome!
 Thanks so much!
 Jim Paris - Blaupunkt Malibu CR42

 It worked!
 Thank you so much!
 Michael Montijo - Alpine CM5907 in 1987 BMW 325e

 The code is often set according to which of several pairs of solder tags are bridged.
 In most (but not all) cases, any database of the codes that may have existed is long gone.
 Our information allows you to reconfigure the tags to set a new code.
 This will require input from your side, at the very least to take a photo of the circuit board.
 In most cases someone will need to be able to use a soldering iron.

-You will need to pull the radio from the dashboard to read the model number and in order to remove the lid of the casing to check the current tag configuration (or configuration of the diodes used in some models) and send us a picture - you may want to do this after we send some information to you, as we include pictures of the PCB to enable you to find the tag board.
+You need to pull the radio from the dash to read the model number and to remove the lid of the casing to check the current tags or diodes configuration.
+Wait until after we send information, as we include photos of the PCB to help you find the tags section.